 Beans have the highest fiber content.
 A serving can provide more than 50% of the recommended daily intake!

-Vegetables help meet our daily needs of fiber as well.
-Common vegetables, like lettuce, spinach, cabbage, kale, broccoli, eggplant, and potatoes are good sources of fiber.
+Vegetables help meet our daily needs for fiber as well.
+Common vegetables, like lettuce, spinach, cabbage, kale, broccoli, and potatoes are good sources of fiber.

 Even fruits contain decent amounts of fiber.